DEBATE, TRAIN, EVOLVE: Self Evolution of Language Model Reasoning: Experiments

 \paragraph{\textsc{5) Data selection strategy.}} We test three data sampling schemes on GSM-Plus: \emph{Random-2K} selects 2000 examples uniformly from the full pool (10552); \emph{Debate-Only} keeps only data points where agents entered at least one critique round (\(t\ge1\)); \emph{All-Traces} trains on the entire cleaned set.
 Table \ref{tab:data_selection} shows that accuracy rises monotonically with coverage: the full corpus beats Debate-Only by \textbf{4.43 pts} (avg) and Random-2K by \textbf{9.17 pts }(avg).
 The gap is largest for Qwen-1.5B, suggesting that smaller models benefit from easier “round-0’’ examples that Random-2K may miss and Debate-Only discards.
 We therefore use the full trace set in all other experiments.

 \paragraph{\textsc{6) How long do we train?}} Figure \ref{fig:steps} plots GSM-Plus accuracy as we grow the number of GRPO training steps from 2K to 10K.
 All models share the similiar trend: rapid gains up to about 8K steps followed by saturation.
-Small and mid-size models profit the most from the early updates—Qwen-1.5B climbs 8.0 pts between 2K and 6K samples—whereas larger models such as Qwen-14B rise more slowly but steady.
+Small and mid-size models profit the most from the early updates-Qwen-1.5B climbs 8.0 pts between 2K and 6K samples-whereas larger models such as Qwen-14B rise more slowly but steady.
 Beyond 8K the curve flattens: the average improvement from 8K $→$ 10 k is only +0.32 pts while wall-clock time grows by 25\%.

 \paragraph{\textsc{7) Does iterative fine-tuning hurt?}} Figure \ref{fig:forget} plots GSM8K and GSM-Plus accuracy for Qwen-1.5B after the first and second evolution rounds under four sampling temperatures.
-When we keep the original exploratory setting (\(T=1.0\)) the model loses 2.0 pts on GSM8K and gains only 13.5 pts on GSM-Plus—well below the +33.5 pts it achieved in Round 1—confirming a clear case of catastrophic forgetting.
+When we keep the original exploratory setting (\(T=1.0\)) the model loses 2.0 pts on GSM8K and gains only 13.5 pts on GSM-Plus-well below the +33.5 pts it achieved in Round 1-confirming a clear case of catastrophic forgetting.
 Lowering the temperature stabilises training: at \(T=0.4\) Round-2 accuracy is within 0.9 pts of Round 1 on GSM-Plus and almost fully recovers on GSM8K; a deterministic schedule (\(T=0.0\)) even adds +3.3 pts on GSM8K but plateaus on GSM-Plus.

 The mechanism is visible in the KL divergence between successive students.
 At \(T=1.0\) we measure \(\text{KL}_{\text{evo}}{=}0.37\) for Qwen-1.5B, whereas \(T=0.4\) cuts this to 0.19 and \(T=0.0\) to 0.11, matching the reduction in forgetting.
 We therefore adopt a linear decay from 0.7 in Round 1 to 0.3 in later rounds for all models up to 3B parameters; larger models did not require temperature adjustment.